Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Borrowing applications must:

-• specify your facility's proposed borrowing adjustment (up to 10% of the baseline) for the financial year
+• specify the facility's proposed borrowing adjustment (up to 10% of the baseline) for the financial year

-• demonstrate that your facility is likely to be a safeguard facility next financial year.
+• demonstrate that the facility is likely to exceed the safeguard threshold in the next financial year.

-We won't approve borrowing applications if in the relevant financial year your facility has:
+We won't approve borrowing applications if the facility has:

 • an MYMP in place